Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 is this bond considered broken is not well defined.

-In their paper, Ma et al presented a brand new set of criteria to identify electride systems: (i) the Fermi level lies above the maximum of the effective potential barrier; (ii) the barrier maximum is located in a spatially open region far from nuclei; and (iii) an appreciable density of occupied states exists between the Fermi level and the barrier maximum.
+In their paper, Ma et al presented a brand new set of criteria to identify electride systems:

+1. the Fermi level lies above the maximum of the effective potential barrier;

+2. the barrier maximum is located in a spatially open region far from nuclei;

+3. an appreciable density of occupied states exists between the Fermi level and the barrier maximum.

-Following my vacuum level argument, I find that their central criteria (i), is not valid to identify electrides as one can easily construct a system that does NOT satisfies these criteria but should be considered an electride.
+Following my vacuum level argument, I find that their central criteria (1), is not valid to identify electrides as one can easily construct a system that does NOT satisfies these criteria but should be considered an electride.
 For example, if we have a block of prototypical electride material, we can always carve out a
     small portion of the system and replace it with vacuum.
-The resulting system will have a potential maximum at the vacuum level, which is higher than the Fermi level of the electride, and hence does not satisfy the criteria (i).
+The resulting system will have a potential maximum at the vacuum level, which is higher than the Fermi level of the electride, and hence does not satisfy the criteria (1).

 Secondly, not all prototypical electrides have parabolic dispersion!
 YCl system